- Sell inventory on consignment.

 Neither does it make sense to pay $1,400 up front and trailing annual support fees and beware, such a vendor will claim that after-purchase fees are optional without explaining the plans in place to force payment of 'annual support fees' (which are to deny service in any form and withhold software updates if fees are not paid).

-Best Consignment Shop Software is a one-time payment for lifetime use.
-There are no ongoing monthly or annual support fees, optional or otherwise, so one payment and done.
+Best Consignment Shop Software is a one-off payment.
+There are no forever support fees, optional or otherwise, so one payment and done.
 If support is needed after purchase, rates are half that of local IT services and if support is never needed (which happens most often) money will not have passed from the store to the software provider needlessly.

-Software providers have been preying on military thrift stores for a long time, hiding fees this way and that, learning how to word advertising to suggest one-time payments when in fact a plethora of fees are in the works.
+Software providers have been preying on military thrift stores for a long time, hiding fees this way and that, learning how to word advertising to suggest one payment when in fact a plethora of fees are in the works.
 Ask for a full disclosure in an email of all possible fees so when fees start showing up, you'll have something in hand to push back.